ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Colour penalty fix

-A [change](https://github.com/ppy/osu/pull/33641) proposed by [ltca](https://osu.ppy.sh/users/11475208) was made in order to fix a that caused patterns to unfairly avoid colour penalties.
+A [change](https://github.com/ppy/osu/pull/33641) by [ltca](https://osu.ppy.sh/users/11475208) was made in order to fix a that caused patterns to unfairly avoid colour penalties.

 Colour difficulty contains a penalty for long patterns with no rhythm changes, but this penalty would only apply if the pattern's rhythm was *exactly* the same.
 This was addressed by looking back at previous notes and calculating an average, so that slightly missnapped notes are still correctly penalised.

 ### Stamina length bonus fix

-A [change](https://github.com/ppy/osu/pull/33380) proposed by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to fix high-end stamina values causing a harsh jump in length bonus.
+A [change](https://github.com/ppy/osu/pull/33380) by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to fix high-end stamina values causing a harsh jump in length bonus.

 For very difficult maps with a lot of stamina difficulty, the length bonus would previously spike by about 0.2* when reaching a specific threshold value.
 Length bonus has been rewritten to scale linearly as stamina difficulty increases to prevent harsh increases.